-Mental Health In Rural Minority Communities: Barriers And Support Options
+Mental Health In Rural Minority Communities: Barriers And Health Care Options

 Hundreds of communities across the United States live in rural areas where resources are often not as abundant as in cities and larger towns.
 Rural areas can cause geographical and cultural barriers to support.
 Minority communities like Native Americans and indigenous groups may be limited to certain resources and experience difficulty finding mental health support.
 In addition, those living in rural areas may have difficulty connecting with others.
 Understanding these barriers can be a step toward improving quality of life for people living in rural communities and finding support options, whether online or in the area.